luizPablo/react-app/README.md

  - If all goes well, something similar to the image below will appear on your terminal
  ![enter image description here](https://i.postimg.cc/Dy79s4K5/Screenshot-from-2018-12-04-21-16-18.png)

 	 - The address described in "**On Your Network**" is important, through it you can access the application on any device on the same network, including a smartphone.
+In order for other devices, in addition to local computer, to access the API, it is necessary to change the API baseUrl in the file */src/services/api.js*.
+Change "*localhost*" to the IP that appears on your terminal and run again the project with `npm start`.
+Just the address, keep the port.
+In my case it was like this:
+	 	- `const api = axios.create({ baseURL: 'http://10.0.0.106:5000' });`

 ## Functionalities
 - Register users
 - Login